 This yoga style is more intense than Hatha.
 Here you will be in constant motion moving quickly throughout the sequence.
 You will improve your strength, balance, and flexibility.
 Some exercises will focus on inverted movements where your feet are higher than your head.
 Vinyasa is a good choice if you’re trying to lose weight because the fast pace will rev-up your heart rate.

 This style is all about keeping the body aligned.
 It is kind of like the chiropractic version of yoga.
 The principal focus here is to get you doing asanas with muscles and joints correctly aligned.
-This practice uses items like straps to ensure you keep the proper alignment.
+This practice uses items like straps to ensure you keep the.
 Geraldine Beirne tells readers: “Iyengar yoga is great for learning…correct alignment.”

 Iyengar is a perfect practice if you have back problems and is also thought to help with chronic neck pain.